gauravmahlawat/cmt/content/italic-text-converter.md

 ---
 title: 'Italic Text Generator | Italics font convertor'
-description: "Convert Text Into Italics in seconds?
-Convert Your Text Into an Italic Font With the Handy Fast and Online Free to Use Italic Text Generator. convert my text"
+description: "how to make text italic in whatsapp?
+Convert Text Into Italics in seconds?
+Convert Your Text Into an Italic Font With the Handy Fast and Online Free to Use Italic Text Generator. convert my text, bold and italic text"
 type: italic
 keywords: 'online course for, Content Writer, Graphic Designer, Web Developer, Software Engineer, Frontend Developer graphic designer, UI designer, digital marketing'
 draft: false